ministryofjustice/security-guidance/docs/index.md

 |All users.
 Does not include lots of technical detail.|[PDF](moj-guidance.pdf)|On request.|
 |Technical users.
 Includes lots of technical detail.|[PDF](moj-guidance-tech.pdf)|On request.|

-The offline versions of this guidance are time-limited, and are not valid after 19 March 2021.
+The offline versions of this guidance are time-limited, and are not valid after 23 March 2021.

 ### Searching this content

 The content of this site is searchable in two ways:

-1. By searching for the word or phrase on [Google](google.com) and specifying this site:
+1. By searching for the word or phrase on your preferred search engine, and specifying this site:

     ```
     site:https://ministryofjustice.github.io/security-guidance/